 When signing a lease, most agreements start on the first of the month for accounting purposes.
 However, there are situations where you may need to move into an apartment on a different date.
 In such cases, you will pay a prorated rent for the days you occupy the unit outside the regular monthly term.
 Let’s look at what prorated rent means and how it works.

-It is a portion of the full monthly rent based on the days a tenant occupies a property.
+This term refers to a portion of the full monthly rent based on the number of days a tenant occupies a rental property.
 It is due when a tenant occupies a residence for a partial term, such as a few days or a week.

-You typically pay prorated rent when you need to occupy an apartment for several days in addition to the standard monthly term of your lease.
+You usually pay prorated rent when you stay in an apartment for a few extra days.
+This is in addition to your regular monthly lease.
 This usually happens at the beginning or end of a lease when a tenant may need to move in or out a few days before or after the first of the month.

-For example, if you move into a new apartment on the 20th of the month, you’ll need to pay for the days you occupy the residence before the first entire month of your lease begins.
-Similarly, prorated rent would be due if your lease ends on the 30th or 31st, and you can only move out later, such as on the 5th of the month.
+For example, if you move into a new apartment on the 20th, you must pay for the days you stay before the first month of your lease starts.
+If your lease ends on the 30th or 31st, you will be required to pay prorated rent.
+This applies if you cannot move out until later, like on the 5th of the month.

-When you move into an apartment for less than a month, you’ll pay prorated rent.
-This means you’ll only pay for the days you’re using the apartment rather than having to pay for the entire month.
+When you move into an apartment for less than a month, you’ll pay a prorated rent amount.
+This means you’ll only pay for the days you use the apartment, rather than paying for the entire month.

 There are two different ways to calculate: monthly and yearly.
-The monthly method is easier and faster, but the yearly method is more accurate.
+The monthly method is easier and faster, but the annual process is more accurate.

 To calculate prorated rent every month, you can follow these steps:

-1. divide the total rent by the number of days in the month.
+1. Divide the total rent by the total number of days in the month.
 This will give you the daily rate.

 2. Multiply the daily rate by the days you’ll occupy the unit.